selenorks/VersionOne.SDK.Python/README.md

   Bug in how HTTP 400 responses were handled caused an exception to be thrown during handling and raising of an exception, preventing the actual error response provided with the HTTP 400 from being printed.

+  A bug in the creation of the HTTP/PUT commands in Python3 caused a TypeError exception to be thrown when no data payload was needed.
+This prevent Operations with no arguments from being used on V1 objects.

+  Unittests were added to ensure some Operations work properly, and this implicitly tests that memoization is working as well.

 2018-06-21 v0.6.1 - Fix a new item creation bug and added unittests for creation